swkBerlin/kata-bootstraps/scala/scalatest/README.md

 #### Running the tests

-To execute the tests run `sbt clean test` or run the tests from IDE you are using (e.g. IntelliJ)
+To execute the tests run `sbt clean test` or run the tests using an IDE of your choice, e.g. IntelliJ.

 [sbt]: http://www.scala-sbt.org/